r3-yamauchi/dify-kintone-plugin/README.md

 - Validate `record_data` with a dedicated tool before adding records
 - Add a single record by specifying the kintone domain and app ID
 - Upsert (bulk insert/update) multiple records by specifying the kintone domain and app ID
+- Build kintone upsert `records_data` payloads from a JSON string or array input with automatic `updateKey`
+- Build kintone subtable rows (`value` array) from a JSON string or array input
 - Download files from kintone
 - Upload files received by Dify to kintone and obtain the fileKey